 Brain games are a great way to bond with your dog, plus they’re good for teaching basic manners.
 Mentally stimulating activities such as brain games enrich our dogs lives by giving them something meaningful to do.
 And because these activities alleviate boredom they can decrease the likelihood of our dogs developing behavioral issues such as excessive chewing or barking.

-If you’re looking for some easy ways to stimulate your dog’s mind (and keep them out of trouble) here’s 10 fun brain games for dogs.
+If you’re looking for some easy ways to challenge your dog’s mind (and keep them out of trouble) here’s 10 fun brain games for dogs.